mcpython4-coding/Documentation/mcpython/client/rendering/model/BoxModel.md

             Draws the BoxModel direct into the world
             WARNING: use batches for better performance
+            :param instance: the instance to ues for rendering
             :param position: the position to draw on
             :param rotation: the rotation to draw with
             :param uv_lock: if the uv's should be locked in place or not